Irkab-Damu: Expansion

 Irkab-Damu launched a successful counteroffensive against Mari, and ended the tribute.
 He expanded the borders of Ebla to its greatest extent, and controlled an area roughly half the size of modern Syria, half of which was under the direct control of the king and administered by governors, while the rest consisted of vassal kingdoms paying tribute and supplying military assistance to Ebla.
 A tablet from Ebla mention an Eblaite victory over Nagar, most probably during Irakb-Damu's reign.
 The same tablet mention the concluding of a treaty with Enna-Dagan.
 Irkab-Damu appointed Arrukum as the first vizier of Ebla, who kept his office for five years, and had his son Ruzi-Malik marrying princess Iti-Mut, the daughter of the king.

 Diplomacy was an important part of Irkab-Damu's policy, a clay tablet found in the archives at Ebla, bears a copy of a diplomatic message sent from Ebla to king Zizi of Hamazi, along with a large quantity of wood, hailing him as a brother, and requesting him to send mercenaries in exchange.
 Gifts from Ancient Egypt were discovered in the royal palace, indicating the far reaching relations of Ebla, which is described by Karl Moore as the history first world power.

 Succession and family

 Irkab-Damu was the son of Igrish-Halam and his queen Kesdut.
 He ruled for eleven years, and married Dusigu in his fifth year on the throne.
-Irkab-Damu last two years saw the rise of vizier Ibrium, who campaigned against Abarsal during Arrukum's term, and became Ebla's strongest official during the reign of Irkab-Damu's son and successor Isar-Damu.
+Irkab-Damu's last two years saw the rise of vizier Ibrium, who campaigned against Abarsal during Arrukum's term, and became Ebla's strongest official during the reign of Irkab-Damu's son and successor Isar-Damu.